Paisley Park Cover Final

 Brit On The Move’s Favorite Prince Songs

-Before we even get started here, let me warn you that my first choice and all-time favorite Prince song is explicit.
+Before we start here, let me warn you that my first choice and all-time favorite Prince song is explicit.

-So if you are easily offended – scroll down.
-There is a couple of naughty ones on this list so consider skipping them all unless you are up for some sexual expression.
+So, if you are easily offended – scroll down.
+There are a couple of naughty ones on this list, so consider skipping them all unless you are up for some sexual expression.

 Darling Nikki

 How could this not be my first choice?
 It is “Darling Nikki.”
 My name is Nikki, and Prince spelled it the same way as my name!
+Darling Nikki is by far my favorite song.
 I will not confess my soul here and own all the behavior mentioned.
-Let’s say I grew up in England in the ’80s and lived a single life before life in America!
+I grew up in England in the ’80s and lived a single life before life in America!
 And for the record (pun intended), I have never done any of this in a hotel lobby!

 I knew a girl named Nikki